 Take a good look at your habits and see how many you need to change – or do without altogether – for a younger looking and more vibrant you.

 Favoring coffee over water

 In moderation, coffee has been linked to lower risk of heart attack and stroke, but because it’s a diuretic, coffee may make you dehydrated if you don’t compensate for all the water you lose through urination.

 Dehydration does not only affect your energy level and mood, but also your skin.
 Dehydration will make your sagging skin and wrinkles more noticeable, and slow down the ability of your skin to repair itself.

 Using heavy cosmetics to hide fine lines

 They are called ‘concealers’ after all, but a heavy foundation and other cosmetics that hide blemishes will only accentuate your creases.
-Instead, consider minimizing – and preventing the appearance of more – wrinkles by treating the area with Botox injections that are FDA-approved as fine lines treatment for forehead vertical lines and lines around the eyes (crow’s feet).
+Instead, consider minimizing – and preventing the appearance of more – wrinkles by treating the area with Botulinum Toxin (or more commonly known as Botox) injections that are FDA-approved as fine lines treatment for forehead vertical lines and lines around the eyes (crow’s feet).